4 Ways That Reveal Body Cameras Could Help To Build Trust In Your Community

 Recent events across the country have brought to light how fragile a community’s trust in the police can be.
 Unfortunately, years of service and hard, honest work can be undone in moments as single incidents disproportionately tip the scales of public opinion.

-1. Our front facing screens maximise transparency with the public
+1. Our front-facing screens maximize transparency with the public

-2. Front facing screens reduce use of force incidents
+2. Front facing screens reduce the use of force incidents

 The front-facing screen is a proven deterrent.
-People see it, understand that they are being recorded, and moderate their behaviour.
-A study with the Rialto Police Department found a 50% decrease in use of force incidents as a result of body cameras.
-Front facing screens in particular (a signature feature of Reveal's D-Series body cameras) have a proven calming effect and reduce aggression.
+People see it, understand that they are being recorded, and moderate their behavior.
+A study with the Rialto Police Department found a 50% decrease in the use of force incidents as a result of body cameras.
+Front-facing screens in particular (a signature feature of Reveal's D-Series body cameras) have a proven calming effect and reduce aggression.
 Rialto is not alone.
-Reveal customers around the world have shown that the front facing screen on their body cameras have a profound effect on interactions with the public:
+Reveal customers around the world have shown that the front-facing screen on their body cameras has a profound effect on interactions with the public: